sds-java/aquila-doc/guides/api.md

 Please refer to [Access Setup](config/access-control.md) for more information on Application Setup, User Group Setup, Access Control Setup, User Setup, and API Authentication Setup.

+## Application Setup
+Usual application setup, but with methods of your API method name in the "Additional Rights" segment.

 ```java